New Jersey Erb’s Palsy Lawyers

 Looking for an Erb’s Palsy Attorney to represent you?

-Our erb’s palsy attorneys are committed to helping families recover compensation for pain and suffering, medical expenses, and the lifetime of care that their injured child will require.
-We will aggressively litigate every erb’s palsy lawsuit as though your child was our own.
+Our New Jersey Erb’s palsy attorneys are committed to helping families recover compensation for pain and suffering, medical expenses, and the lifetime of care that their injured child will require.
+We will aggressively litigate every Erb’s palsy lawsuit as though your child was our own.
 We have also been named to the Best New Jersey Medical Malpractice Attorneys list by the Best Lawyers in America.
 Results may vary depending on your particular facts and legal circumstances.

 If your child suffers from Erb’s palsy due to suspected obstetric or medical malpractice, contact Mazie Slater Katz & Freeman.
-A qualified erb’s palsy lawyer will respond as soon as possible to discuss your case.
+A qualified New Jersey Erb’s palsy lawyer will respond as soon as possible to discuss your case.